department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 ### Will I have to pay a deductible before getting VA travel reimbursement?

 Yes.
 The deductible is **$3** one-way or **$6** round-trip for each appointment, up to **$18** total each month.
 After you pay $18 within one month, we’ll pay the full cost of your approved travel for the rest of that month.

-**Note** We charge this deductible because we're required by law to withhold certain amounts from travel reimbursement payments.
+**Note:** We charge this deductible because we're required by law to withhold certain amounts from travel reimbursement payments.
 The money we withhold helps to pay for travel or medical care for other Veterans.

 ### Can I get this deductible waived so I don't have to pay it?

 We may waive this deductible for you if paying it would result in a several financial hardship.
-You don’t need to pay the deductible if you're eligible for travel pay and any of the below descriptions are true for you.
+You don’t need to pay the deductible if you're eligible for travel pay and any of the below descriptions is true for you.

-**One of these must be true.
+**At least one of these must be true.
 You're:**

 -	Receiving a [VA pension](/pension/veterans-pension-rates/), **or**
 -	Traveling for a scheduled [VA claim exam](/disability/va-claim-exam/), **or**